ι Lupi (iota Lupi)

 ι Lupi is a variable sub-giant star in the constellation of Lupus.

 ι Lupi visual magnitude is 3.55.
-Because of its moderate brightness, ι Lupi should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, ι Lupi should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of ι Lupi

 ι Lupi is situated south of the celestial equator, as such, it is more easily visible from the southern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of ι Lupi are provided in the following table: